How Much Is My Life Insurance Policy Worth?

 You’re Unable To Pay The Monthly Insurance Premiums

 The monthly premiums on a permanent life insurance policy can be expensive.
 Indeed, they can become unaffordable for someone who is terminally or chronically ill.
-Under these circumstances, individuals often face one medical expense after another; they may also be unable to work and therefore have little to no income.
+Under these circumstances, individuals often face one medical expense after another, and they may also be unable to work and therefore have little to no income.

 Also, while many permanent life insurance policies have level premiums that are the same every year, others have modified premiums that increase several years into the policy or as a result of new medical conditions affecting the policyholder’s health.
 These premiums may be especially challenging to pay given increased medical expenses and decreased income.